z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 import TabItem from '@theme/TabItem';

 # Advanced registration
-This section is about Stashbox's further configuration options, including the registration configuration API, the registration of factory delegates, multiple implementations, batch registration, the concept of the [Composition Root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) and many more.
+This section is about Stashbox's further configuration options, including the registration configuration API, the registration of factory delegates, multiple implementations, batch registrations, the concept of the [Composition Root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/), and many more.

 :::info
 This section won't cover all the available options of the registrations API, but you can find them [here](/docs/configuration/registration-configuration).